-The temperature of warm ionized gas clouds in the Milky Way is regulated by a variety of heating and cooling processes.
-The primary cooling process is electron and hydrogen atom collisions with singly ionized carbon atoms.
-These collisions can excite fine structure transitions in the ground state of carbon atoms from the $^2P_{1/2}$ state to the $^2P_{3/2}$ state.
-Observations of infrared emission from de-excitations of these excited carbon atoms are used to estimate the cooling rates in ionized gas clouds \cite{Lehner:2004ty}.
-The cooling rate is sensitive to the temperature of the gas cloud.
-The heating rate of the gas cannot be directly inferred but is estimated based on the cooling rate \cite{Lehner:2004ty}.
-Given that EMBH heating can change the temperature of the gas rather quickly, the heating rate by passing EMBHs should not exceed the observed cooling rate.
-Doing so would disturb the observed dynamics of the gas, and change both its temperature and its cooling rate.
+The temperature of WIM clouds is regulated by a variety of heating and cooling processes.
+The primary one is electron and hydrogen atom collisions with singly ionized carbon atoms.
+These excite fine structure transitions in the ground state of carbon atoms from the $^2P_{1/2}$ to $^2P_{3/2}$ state.
+Observations of infrared emission from de-excitations of these carbon atoms are used to estimate the cooling rate in ionized gas clouds \cite{Lehner:2004ty}, which is sensitive to the temperature.
+The heating rate of the gas is estimated from and should not exceed the observed cooling rate \cite{Lehner:2004ty}.
+Doing so would disturb the observed dynamics of the gas, changing both its temperature and cooling rate.

-Cooling rates for a variety of warm ionized gas clouds are reported in \cite{Lehner:2004ty}.
-The cooling rates are grouped by the velocity of the gas cloud.
-We compare the EMBH gas heating rate to the cooling rate for low velocity gas clouds, because this group puts the strongest bounds on EMBHs. \footnote{In principle, a somewhat stronger bound can be found using high velocity gas clouds, however there is significant uncertainty around $n_e$ in these gas clouds making it difficult to compare the cooling rate to the heating rate from EMBH. } The average cooling rate is $(dE/dt)\sim n_H\times 10^{-25.65\pm^{0.11}_{0.15}}\text{ erg s}^{-1} $ where $n_H \sim0.25$ cm$^{-3}$ is the number density of hydrogen atoms in a typical warm ionized cloud \cite{Lehner:2004ty,1977ApJ...218..148M}.
-The rate is shown with $3\sigma$ uncertainties.
-Requiring that EMBH heating not exceed the $3\sigma$ upper limit in the cooling rate gives the following constraint on the relic abundance of EMBHs:
+Cooling rates for a variety of WIM clouds are reported in Ref.\cite{Lehner:2004ty} and grouped by the velocity of the cloud.
+We compare the EMBH gas heating rate to the cooling rate for low velocity clouds because this gives the strongest bounds.\footnote{In principle, a somewhat stronger bound can be found using high velocity gas clouds.
+However there is significant uncertainty around $n_e$ in these gas clouds, making it difficult to compare the cooling rate to the heating rate from EMBH. } The average cooling rate is $(dE/dt)\sim n_H\times 10^{-25.65\pm^{0.11}_{0.15}}\text{ erg s}^{-1}$, where $n_H \sim0.25$ cm$^{-3}$ is the number density of hydrogen atoms in a typical cloud \cite{Lehner:2004ty,1977ApJ...218..148M}.
+The rate is given with $3\sigma$ uncertainties.
+Requiring that EMBH WIM heating not exceed the $3\sigma$ upper limit in the cooling rate gives the following constraint: